arriven/arriven.github.io/content/posts/rust-ci-cache.md

 ## Results

 In the end, I'd like to bring you a comparison table of all the approaches covered here.
-Please note that Github Actions public runners can fluctuate in performance so I did notice some runs take up to 25% more or less time to complete without any changes to the code or action but it should still be enough to see general tendencies (it does lead to some weird results like when enabling mtime restore for `sccache` action leads to 20-40s slowdown, even though mtime doesn't affect the work done there in the slightest)
+Please note that Github Actions public runners can fluctuate in performance so I did notice some runs take up to 25% more or less time to complete without any changes to the code or action but I tried to take average results without outliers and it should still be enough to see general tendencies (it does lead to some weird results like when enabling mtime restore for `sccache` action leads to 20-40s slowdown, even though mtime doesn't affect the work done there in the slightest)

 ### `cache profile` overview